 Some large companies employ full time technicians, but many employ others on a daily rate.

 Shifts offshore can be up to 12 hours long.
 Onshore you might spend periods on call.

 When operating the ROV you are usually indoors, in a warm, clean environment.
 This could be a marine laboratory, control cabin of an offshore ROV ship or diver support vehicle.

 When repairing or maintaining the ROV, you work outdoors in all weathers on the deck of the ship.

 When working outdoors, you wear cold weather gear such as thermal boiler suits.

 There is no one single route into becoming a ROV pilot technician.

-- The most usual route today would be to study for a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in either mechanical, electrical or electronic engineering.
+The most usual route today would be to study for an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in either mechanical, electrical or electronic engineering.

 As well as the oil and gas industries, ROV pilot technicians find work in civil engineering, the defence and security industry, environmental sciences and marine archaeology.